bwcho75/resume/README.md

 * +82 10 4198 8862
 * Kyungki-do,Korea

-Terry IT engineer who has been working on IT industry around 16 years (from 1998).
+Terry is IT engineer who has been working on IT industry about 16 years.
 He experienced a lot of role like developer ,delivery consultant ,business strategy consultant ,pre-sales engineer, project/program manager, architect from an Start up , such a big IT company like Microsoft ,Oracle ,BEA ,Samsung and big service company Naver.com Korea.
+He has very wide view between business and technical engineering

+He designed number of production Samsung Mobile global level backend system over Amazon and Microsoft cloud.

 He is also very famous in Developer communities.
 He wrote around 40 technical article and interviews in Korea/International magazine, had over than 20 times speeches in technical conference and has been member of # of developer communities as a leader including site master of 130K member of java community site.

 # Personal